Case Study Analysis - Disaster in Bangladesh

 Question 5

 What do you think about Walt Disney’s decision not to purchase merchandise from Bangladesh?
-Is this an appropriate way of dealing with problem?
+Is this an appropriate way of dealing with the problem?

 Answer 5